 All systems that are going to mount a shadow set using "Extended Memberships" (up to six members) must be on OpenVMS Version 8.4.
 If the systems that have the virtual unit mounted are not "Extended Memberships" capable, then any attempt to mount more than three members fails.
-If a system that is not capable of "Extended Memberships" tries to MOUNT a virtual unit that is using "Extended Memberships" on other nodes, the MOUNTcommand fails.
+If a system that is not capable of "Extended Memberships" tries to MOUNT a virtual unit that is using "Extended Memberships" on other nodes, the MOUNT command fails.
 Once the virtual unit is enabled to use "Extended Memberships", the characteristic is maintained until the virtual unit is dismounted clusterwide, even if the membership is reduced to less than four members.
-This feature is not ported to VAX.
 The virtual unit characteristic voting insures compatibility.
-If an Alpha or Integrity server disk is mounted without the new feature, then the virtual unit can also mount on the VAX.